 - It will open an interactive option, so select ‘Open PowerShell window here’ or ‘Open Command Window here’.

-So there you have it the complete list of ADB & Fastboot commands for Windows, Mac, & Linux operating system.
-There are more ADB Fastboot commands that generally used by recognized developers for development and testing purposes.
-In case if you have any queries or any problem with the given ADB Fastboot commands then let us know in the comment section.
+So there you have it, the complete list of ADB & Fastboot commands for Windows, Mac, & Linux operating systems.
+There are more ADB Fastboot commands recognized developers generally use for development and testing purposes.
+If you have any queries or any problems with the given ADB Fastboot commands, let us know in the comment section.